Ideas & Research

 We work closely with academia and industry to identify the discoveries and new technologies that are solution enablers.

 Draper’s annual technology showcase offers attendees a look at the bold solutions our diverse team of engineers and scientists has developed to take on the world’s greatest challenges, from space travel to cancer.
 We invite you to explore interactive demonstrations and speak with experts at the vanguard of technology.
 Rethink what’s possible and realize that the future is closer than you thought.
+Note, EP17 took place on October 4-7 of this year and is no longer on display.
+Please join us next year for an all new EP18.

 Engineering tools to save lives